 Once the roads, turbine foundations, and transformer pads are complete for a particular row of turbines, underground cables would be installed on that completed road section.
-First, a trench would be cut with a rock trencher typically 3 to 4 feet deep depending on the underlying soil and rock conditions and up to 5 feet wide.
+First, a trench would be cut with a rock trencher typically 3 to 4 feet deep depending on the underlying soil and rock conditions and up to 3 feet wide.
+Native soils would be managed according to a specified procedure to ensure that they are retained for later restoration activities (Sagebrush Power Partners LLC 2006).
 Because of the rocky conditions at the site, clean fill would be placed above and below the cables for the first several inches of fill to prevent cable pinching.
 All cables and trenches would be inspected before backfilling.
 Once the clean fill covers the cables, the excavated material would be used to complete the backfilling.
-In areas where solid rock is encountered close to the surface, blasting would be performed or a shallower trench would be cut using rock-cutting equipment, and the cables would be covered with a concrete slurry mix to protect the cables and comply with code and engineering specifications.
+In areas where solid rock is encountered close to the surface, blasting would be covered with a concrete slurry mix to protect the cables and comply with code and engineering specifications.
+In areas where multiple circuit trenches of the collector system converge, trenches would be spaced 7 feet apart in order to comply with prudent engineering standards and electrical codes (Young 2006).